 Her area of study was a case study of an innovative organization that supports five social enterprises that provide an inclusive employment option for persons with developmental disabilities.
 This study was part of a larger project conducted by the Social Business for Marginalized Social Groups CURA based at the University of Toronto.
 The larger project involved several social enterprises in Toronto.
 After graduating with her M.A., she continued to be a member of the Brock research team working on this project.

 Anne has recently begun her CHYS PhD working with Dr. Fran Owen.
-Her research continues to focus on the examination of innovative employment options for persons with IDD and the use of social return on investment as a valuation model.
+Her research continues to focus on the examination of the Integrated Transitional Aged Youth process in the Niagara region for persons with IDD and the use of social return on investment as a valuation model.
 Anne has experienced the majority of her employment working for the developmental services sector including children and adult services.
 While employed as a residential manager, Anne was the agency liaison for the 3Rs CURA project at Brock University.

 Anne is a strong advocate for human rights within developmental services.
 She has assisted with the development, planning and facilitating of her agency’s Rights Review Committee.
 Anne has also facilitated numerous Interactive-Behavioural Therapy groups with persons with intellectual and developmental disabilities (IDD).

-Lisa Whittingham is a PhD student within the Child and Youth Studies department.
-She received both her undergraduate degree in Psychology and her M.A. in Applied Disability Studies with a concentration in applied behaviour analysis from Brock University.
-Her research interests focus on the interactions of vulnerable populations (e.g., persons with developmental disabilities, child and youth) with the criminal justice system.
-For her PhD dissertation, she will be working with Voula Marinos to examine the extralegal factors associated with developmental disability involved in the decision-making of criminal justice professionals regarding whether to charge/prosecute or to divert from the criminal justice system.
+Lisa Whittingham is a PhD student in the Department of Child and Youth Studies.
+She completed both her undergraduate degree in Psychology and her M.A. in Applied Disability Studies (with a concentration in applied behaviour analysis) from Brock University.
+Her research interests focus on the interactions of persons labeled as vulnerable (e.g., persons with developmental disabilities, mental disorders, youth) with the criminal justice system.
+For her SSHRC-funded PhD dissertation, she will be working with Dr. Voula Marinos to examine the legal (e.g., type of offence) and extralegal (e.g., communication skills) variables that police use in decision-making when responding to incidents involving person with developmental disabilities.

-Lisa became interested in this area of study after working as a behaviour consultant for 10 years with adults with intellectual disabilities.
-Her practice focused on working with individuals with dual diagnosis; and high-risk criminal offenders with intellectual disabilities, including sexual offenders.
-She remains interested in how various therapies (e.g., applied behaviour analysis, third wave cognitive behaviour therapies) can be used to better support these populations.
+Lisa is also a Board Certified Behaviour Analyst (BCBA).
+She became interested in police responses to persons with developmental disabilities while working as a behaviour consultant for adults with developmental disabilities in the community.
+Her practice focused primarily on working with individuals with complex needs including individuals with dual diagnosis, high-risk criminal offenders with intellectual disabilities (including sexual offenders), fetal alcohol spectrum disorder (FASD), and mental health consumers experiencing crisis.
+She remains interested in how various therapies (e.g., applied behaviour analysis, third wave cognitive behaviour therapies) can be used to promote quality of life and be used to support the needs of these populations.